Version 4 - 5th December 2019

 The normal legal basis for processing customer data is that it is necessary for the legitimate interests of The House of Bruar, including:-

-- protecting The House of Bruar, its employees and customers, by taking appropriate legal action against third parties who have committed criminal acts or are in breach of legal obligations to The House of Bruar;
+- Protecting the The House of Bruar, its employees and customers, by taking appropriate legal action against third parties who have committed criminal acts or are in breach of legal obligations to The House of Bruar;

 Information We May Collect From You